matteso1/STAT340_EXAM1_NOTES/README.md

 The "intuitive guide" is more of a "oh shit i have no idea what im doing because i blew off this class for three weeks and need to understand this in a way thats reasonable.
 I feel like it does a good job of breaking down things into plain english and builds like the "why" behind all of this stuff.

+basically im the fucking goat for this ur welcome